MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_02_Lab2_Ex2_Monitor_Microsoft_365.md

 8. Wait for the non-delivery report (NDR) message to appear in Holly’s Inbox, then double-click the message to open it in a new window.
 This will make it easier to copy the text of the message in the next step.

 9. In the message window, scroll down through the message until you reach the body of text that says **Diagnostic information for administrators**.
-Select the text in the body of the message starting after **Diagnostic information for administrators** through the end of the message.
+Select the text in the body of the message starting AFTER **Diagnostic information for administrators** through the end of the message.
 With this text selected, press **Ctrl+C** to copy it to the clipboard, and then close the message window.

 10. Open a new tab in your web browser and enter the following URL in the address bar: **https://testconnectivity.microsoft.com**.